 Tutoring is open to everyone, and I encourage all of you to visit sometime during the year.
-The material in this course will challenge each student in different ways, and if ever you have questions that we do not have time to answer in class, you should visit me during regular tutoring or schedule an appointment.
+The material in this course will challenge each student in different ways, and if ever you have questions that we do not have time to answer in class, you should schedule an appointment or visit me during Lyceum.

-If you are spending more than 25 minutes on homework or having difficulty with grammar, reading, writing, vocabulary, or class participation, you may benefit from tutoring.
+If you are spending more than 30 minutes on homework or having difficulty with grammar, reading, writing, vocabulary, or class participation, you may benefit from tutoring.
 As soon as you feel you are having difficulty, please come to see me; the earlier we address your questions, the more likely we are to resolve it quickly.